Garden for Wildlife

-When you certify your habitat and when you purchase a metal sign, a portion of the cost supports Arizona Wildlife Federation and the National Wildlife Federation's programs to help stop the decline of habitat for bees, butterflies, birds, amphibians and other wildlife.
+When you certify your habitat and when you purchase the metal sign shown to the right, a portion of the cost supports Arizona Wildlife Federation and the National Wildlife Federation's programs to help stop the decline of habitat for bees, butterflies, birds, amphibians and other wildlife.
 Habitat loss is one of the leading causes of species decline today.

 What are the components of a Certified Wildlife Habitat?